GUT-AI/gut-ai/components/README.md

 __Description:__ Introduce and perform Distributed Systems for ML and especially for __Gradient-Based Optimization__ methods.

 __Aims:__
-* Support for generic Distributed Systems (e.g. Horovod)
+* Support for generic Distributed Systems (e.g. Horovod, DeepSpeed)
 * Devise new ML-specific architectures (similar to Petuum)

 ## Layer 3 components